China Coast Guard: Territorial sovereignty and rights protection

 As China's claims of sovereign waters are extensive and overlap with several other countries, enforcing this doctrine has created a very large number of incidents and controversies involving the CCG.
 These often escalate to skirmishes and tense brinkmanship in what has been called grey-zone operations.
 The CCG is at the forefront of these incidents (often alongside the People's Armed Forces Maritime Militia).
 The probable reason for that usage, according to international analysts is that putting the paramilitary "White Hulls" (the CCG) and the "Blue Hulls" (the PAFMM) at the forefront avoids the dangerous escalation that would happen if the unambiguously military "Gray Hulls" (the PLAN) were involved in an incident.

 The CCG is very active in patrolling those rights.
 The result is a significant number of incidents of varying levels of tension.
 In 2019, the United States issued a warning to China over aggressive and unsafe action by their Coast Guard and maritime militia.
-In 2023, the Coast Guard used water cannons on Philippines military ships in contested waters.
+In 2023, the Coast Guard used water cannons on Philippine coast guard ships in contested waters.
 In 2024, the PAFMM and CCG entered into a tense standoff with the Philippines over the Second Thomas Shoal.
+In 2026, Chinese researchers have proposed using drones in the air, on the water and underwater to defend islands and reefs in the South China Sea.
+The CCG Academy and Dalian Maritime University, would use these unmanned systems to watch the area and respond to threats, reducing the need for troops.